aalgirdas/BooksAlignment/README.md

 This method is presented in our  research paper: "Sentence level alignment of digitized books parallel corpora" (currently it is under review).

+At the current moment, we provide three sets of resources.
 In the direcories EN_BOOKS and LT_BOOKS we have selected some books that are copyright free.

-The alignment results are presented in the directory Alignments.
+Anyone can try to align these books and compare the alignment results with the benchmark alignments presented in the directory Alignments.

+The alignment results in the directory Alignments can be used as translation memory in computer-aided translation systems.
 You can download them on you computer or you can view them  in a browser with (htmlpreview.github.io).

-For example:
+The following URL address is an example how to view alignment files using (htmlpreview.github.io):

 http://htmlpreview.github.io/?https://raw.githubusercontent.com/algirdaslaukaitis/BooksAlignment/master/Alignments/TheCastleFranz%20Kafka_Iter9.htm